grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 #### Line width

-Line width is a slider that controls the thickness for series lines or the outline for bars.
+Set the thickness of the series lines or the outline for bars using the **Line width** slider.

 #### Fill opacity

-Use opacity to specify the series area fill color.
+Set the series area fill color using the **Fill opacity** slider.

 ![Fill opacity examples](/static/img/docs/time-series-panel/fill-opacity.png)